 This page will help you understand Idaho alcohol laws and avoid expensive fines or even jail.
-Not to mention time and embarrassment.

 Idaho alcohol laws apply to the state’s residents.
 But they also apply to visitors.
 The state’s alcohol laws may differ from those in another state.
 It’s best to know them.
 It makes it easier not to break them.
 That can be expensive.
 And also embarrassing.

 When Idaho became a state in 1890, the temperance movement was very strong.
 So the state’s constitution reflects this fact.

 “The first concern of all good government is the virtue and sobriety of the people.
 This legislature should further all wise and well directed efforts for the promotion of temperance and morality.”
 Art.
 III, ss24.